vishal-14069/Sequence2Sequence-Machine-Translation/README.md

 # Seq2Seq Machine Translation using TensorFlow 2.x

 This repository contains an implementation of a sequence-to-sequence model for machine translation using TensorFlow 2.x.
-The model is trained on parallel corpora of English and French sentences and can translate English sentences to French.
+The model is trained on parallel corpora of English and French sentences and can translate French sentences to English.

 ## Data
 The parallel corpora used in this project are directly accessible by using the datasets API.
 There are 233K train rows, 8.6K test rows and 890 validation rows